Drakaniia/nexus/plan.md

 **Implementation Prompt:**
 ```
-Create a first-run wizard for WinLauncher using Slint UI:
+Create a first-run wizard for Nexus using Slint UI:

 REQUIREMENTS:
 1. Wizard appears ONLY on first run (check config.first_run flag)